localaization/pentagrom/README.md

 # Pentagrom - Visualizing all musical notes in a simple way

 __Pentagrom__ and __Sistema Solfeo XXI__ was invented by Jaime Iglesias ([Linkedin](https://es.linkedin.com/in/jaimeiglesias/ "Linkedin Jaime Iglesias Álvaro-Gracia") and [Patent](https://patents.google.com/patent/ES2324268B2/en?assignee=jaime+iglesias&oq=jaime+iglesias)), the musician leading this project.
 Pentagrom allows visualizing all musical notes in an isomorphic, unequivocally, orderly and simple way, which exactly match the way notes are represented in a stave.
+As simple as it looks like, nobody came before with this "pattern".

 Many papers and documents refer to music transcription, translation and visualization as a hard problem to solve, ML algorithms are sometimes piano roll or midi based, and music has a steep learning rate.
 We think some of these issues could be solved using this system.